No bank is of use for self employed people who actually run this country, create opportunities of employment, create real wealth etc.

 probably with another loan waiver.
 All live happily ever after, i.e. until another bout of hyper inflation.
 Do you think that the inflation we have today, officially 7% (unofficially i think 3 times the number) is any less? (a glass of milk in a darshini hotel used to cost me Rs 4 last year, today it costs Rs.
 6, that gives you an inflation of 50%)

-We (Government) need to retain talent in Government Labs and government departments like DRDO, CSIR, etc.
+Argument for pay hike: We (Government) need to retain talent in Government Labs and government departments like DRDO, CSIR, etc.

 Response: Raise salaries of these white elephants?
 DRDO??? which has been cheating the public of India